noi-techpark/opendatahub-elaborations/shape-feature-importer/README.md

  - Fill .env with the database password like `DB_PWD=your_password`
  - `docker-compose up`

 Note: After the first time, its runs faster, because the images are already loaded.
+You can then simply do `docker-compose up` without the first two steps.

 ## Structure
 The shapefile got created with QGIS and needs to contain these attributes for each feature: